-Rob leads the Advisory Board's research on accountable payment strategy.
+Rob is a practice manager with the Health Care Advisory Board and leads the Advisory Board's research on accountable payment strategy.
 His knowledge spans a range of topics, including:

 - Major industry trends